rcgsheffield/airbods/README.md

 The is an Airflow GUI available via the [webserver](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html) service available at https://airbods.shef.ac.uk.

-To test that this is available using `curl`.
-The `--insecure` flag is used to prevent the certificate being checked (because the certificate used is not signed by a certificate authority (CA) and is self-signed.)
+To test that this is available using `curl` using the command below, the `--insecure` flag is used to prevent the certificate being checked (because the certificate used is not signed by a certificate authority (CA) and is self-signed.)

 ```bash
 curl --insecure --head https://airbods.shef.ac.uk
 ```

+The DAG calendar view is useful to give an overview of the entire history of the workflow.

 ## Airflow command line interface